jbjorge/diffx/vue/readme-template.md

 Diffx works well with regular `watch`/`watchEffect`, but there are a few advantages to using `watchState` instead:

-1. If `watchState` runs `setState`, the origin of the trigger [will be tracked in devtools](#tracing-state-changed-in-watchstate)
+1. If `watchState` runs `setState`, the origin of the trigger will be tracked in devtools.
 2. Changes to the state can be watched with different levels of granularity (see *Controlling how state is watched* below).

 </details>

 <!-- end -->